casparschwa/issuance.wtf/index.md

 For an overview on the current issuance debate, the following resources are a good starting point; in \~rough\~ order of suggested consumption:

 ### Technical highlights (≥ 🤯🤯)
-1. Ansgar&Caspar's [issuance endgame(tm) post](https://ethresear.ch/t/endgame-staking-economics-a-case-for-targeting/18751) explores why Ethereum is plausibly heading towards a very high % stake evnvironment under its current issuance policy; it then argues for why this future is problematic, and suggests to *target* a low staking ratio in the issuance endgame.
+1. Ansgar&Caspar's [issuance endgame™ post](https://ethresear.ch/t/endgame-staking-economics-a-case-for-targeting/18751) explores why Ethereum is plausibly heading towards a very high % stake evnvironment under its current issuance policy; it then argues for why this future is problematic, and suggests to *target* a low staking ratio in the issuance endgame.
 2. Caspar's talk [issued issues](https://t.co/nc8NHaPj4b) focuses on *why* to change the issuance policy, i.e. the problems of a high % staked environment.
 3. Anders' [master piece](https://ethresear.ch/t/properties-of-issuance-level-consensus-incentives-and-variability-across-potential-reward-curves/18448/) proposes and analyzes new reward curve(s) with tempered issuance.
 Beyond the specific curve(s), it is a valuable resource to learn about relevant properties when considering issuance curves.
 Note that in broad strokes, Anders considers this proposed issuance policy to be viable for the endgame, while Ansgar&Caspar consider it a great *short term* issuance policy before moving to a stake ratio targeting policy for the endgame.
-4. Mike's [2$^{nd}$ Issuance Issues](https://notes.ethereum.org/@mikeneuder/subsol) takes the time it deserves to provide more intuition for a key point of the issuance endgame(tm) post: why *real* issuance yield can be higher in the long term equilibrium, despite a reduced (!) issuance policy.
+4. Mike's [second Issuance Issues](https://notes.ethereum.org/@mikeneuder/subsol) takes the time it deserves to provide more intuition for a key point of the issuance endgame™ post: why *real* issuance yield can be higher in the long term equilibrium, despite a reduced (!) issuance policy.
 5. Anders' deep-dive on his [thinking about the trade-offs](https://ethresear.ch/t/faq-ethereum-issuance-reduction/19675) when exploring various potential issuance policies in an FAQ format.
 Note that Anders' views differ to Ansgar&Caspar's in <u>some</u> aspects, e.g. desirable staking ratio target or viability of non-targeting policies for the endgame.
 6. If you prefer podcast format, this [Uncommon Core episode](https://open.spotify.com/episode/2YhHNjUwj44F1C3LXcCP0N?si=YmbgzZwcRTqaYVct6AzkfA) (also on [YouTube](https://www.youtube.com/watch?v=ivynR3RI3_Y)) is your 2.5h one-stop solution.
-It outlines most of Ansgar&Caspar's thinking behind the issuance endgame(tm) post + productive debate with Hasu&Jon.
+It outlines most of Ansgar&Caspar's thinking behind the issuance endgame™ post + productive debate with Hasu&Jon.

 ### High-level highlights (= 🤯)
 1. Caspar's talk [issued issues](https://t.co/nc8NHaPj4b) focuses on *why* to change the issuance policy, i.e. problems of high % staked environments.
-2. Mike's [Initial Issue](https://notes.ethereum.org/@mikeneuder/iiii) is a more high-level take on the endgame post(tm) and presents his view on the matter.
+2. Mike's [Initial Issue](https://notes.ethereum.org/@mikeneuder/iiii) is a more high-level take on the endgame post™ and presents his view on the matter.
 3. In this [Bankless episode](https://www.youtube.com/watch?v=GLP_qRyPuv4) David & Ryan "give a masterclass on monetary policy for Ethereum and beyond".
 4. In this [Epicenter episode](https://www.youtube.com/watch?v=2krlPcbpZvQ) nixo & superphiz from EthStaker talk about the issuance debate with a focus on the solo staker perspective.